algosup/2024-2025-project-5-bubble-intermarche-team-3/Document/Management/managementArtifacts.md

 ## RACI Matrix

-The RACI matrix of this project is as follows, considering the [Project Charter](projectCharter.md) :
+The RACI matrix for this project, based on the [Project Charter](./projectCharter.md).
+The RACI matrix helps clarify and assign responsibilities to team members according to their respective roles.

 | Name                     | Project Manager | Program Manager | Technical Leader | Software engineer | Quality assurance | Technical Writer | Client | Stakeholders |
 | ------------------------ | --------------- | --------------- | ---------------- | ----------------- | ----------------- | ---------------- | ------ | ------------ |